Dgentle01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script creates a script that displays the 10 newest files in the current directory sorted from new to old
+This creates a script that takes a list of words as input and prints only words that appears exactly once